-Dave: Great, thank you Paul—hopefully we can talk in 10 years and see if your prediction has come true!
+CPL: Great, thank you Paul—hopefully we can talk in 10 years and see if your prediction has come true!

 Based on Paul’s discussion, here are 10 questions that wineries should be asking themselves when it comes to their digital efforts: